JEN WILSON ~

 LIVE GIGS AND WORKSHOPS

-Jen Wilson has held Crystal Singing bowl and Soul Voice workshops across England, at UK festivals Buddhafield, Sunrise, Shambala, Raw Fest, Beautiful Days, Into the Wild, Glastonbury, Wilderness and more, and at festivals in USA.
+Jen Wilson has held Crystal Singing bowl and Soul Voice workshops across England, at UK festivals Buddhafield, Sunrise, Shambala, Raw Fest, Beautiful Days, Into the Wild, Glastonbury, Wilderness and others.

-Singing live with her ethereal soundscapes and ecstatic dance sets, she has performed across UK, Europe, Bali, USA, San Francisco, LA, Burning Man, and at Mystic Island Festival and Raw Spirit Festival in Maui, Hawaii.
+Singing live with her ethereal soundscapes and ecstatic dance sets, she has performed across UK, Portugal, Spain, Bali, USA, San Francisco, LA, Burning Man, and at Mystic Island Festival and Raw Spirit Festival in Maui, Hawaii.

 EDUCATION and PROFESSIONAL TRAINING